ParallelMaths/parallel/pages/academy-4-week-xx.md

 Therefore, the total number of three-digit integers less than 1000 have exactly two different digits in their representation is `9 + 9 × 26 = 243`.
 :::

-^^^ hint id=3_1_1 marks=1
-Rewrite the mixed numbers as improper fractions and consider only the numerators (as the denominators should all be the same).
-^^^

-^^^ hint id=4_1_1 marks=1
-Think about what happens to the numbers in the odd places (first, third, fifth, etc) and the even places(second, fourth, sixth, etc) separately.
-You can then focus on two separate lists, that taken together give the list in the question.
-^^^

-^^^ hint id=5_1_1 marks=1
-Write down six consecutive positive integers and work out how many of them are not multiples of 2 or 3.

-Do this again for another two sets of six consecutive positive integers.

-Coincidence?
-Can you explain what is happening?
-Can you apply the result to the original problem?
-^^^